SJ6074 - Arts Journalism (2018/19)

 Learning and teaching strategy will be based on an interactive model.

-The first three weeks will introduce students to the history, principles and concepts of arts journalism, followed by the different techniques that need to be developed and demonstrated when analysing and writing about the arts in different media.
-These classes will involve a half-hour lecture, followed by group exercises, seminar contribution and presentation.
+An introduction to the history, principles and concepts of arts journalism, will be followed by examining and learning the different techniques that need to be developed and demonstrated when analysing and writing about the arts in different media.
+These classes will involve a short lecture, followed by group exercises, seminar contribution and presentation.
 (Students will also be introduced to the concept of keeping an arts diary at this time.)

-In the first class, students will also be asked to write down which of the arts they are interested in, and weeks 4-9 – which will focus in on the specifics of arts journalism in music, film, literature, art, architecture, dance, etc – will be weighted accordingly.
+In the first class, students will also be asked to write down which of the arts they are interested in, and the first part of the module – which will focus in on the specifics of arts journalism in some of the following: music, film, literature, art, architecture, dance, theatre -- will be weighted accordingly.
 These classes will involve short lectures at the start of class where appropriate, followed by 'live' reviewing exercises and language/art artefact analysis, varied week-by-week.
-The last half-hour of each lecture will involve a subject-specific guest speaker (e.g. an author, musician, theatre critic, gleaned from the journalism department, or outside contacts) whom the student will have to research beforehand, to enable students to develop and demonstrate their interviewing skills.
+Subject-specific guest speakers will stimulate students to research beforehand, to enable students to develop and demonstrate their interviewing skills.

-Weeks 10-12 will concentrate on the future of the industry and employability – building contacts in the industry, pitching, using social networks and blog development as career tools – which will be developed through practical presentations and group work.
-Weeks 13-15 will involve assignments on location (e.g. a field trip to an arts magazine, a gallery visit, an album playback) to further develop critical skills outside class.
+Work will concentrate on the future of the industry and employability – building contacts in the industry, pitching, using social networks and blog development as career tools – which will be developed through practical presentations and group work.
+Other work will involve assignments on location (e.g. field trip to an arts magazine, a gallery visit, an album playback) to further develop critical skills outside class.

-In enhancement weeks, field trips, guest speakers, screenings and participation in newsdays will complement one-to-one tutorial and coaching sessions.
-Feedback will be given one-to-one, in class and electronically.
+In news week, field trips, guest speakers and participation in newsdays will complement one-to-one tutorial and coaching sessions.
 Electronic resources, including the university’s virtual environment, will be used by students and staff.

 The module will be supported by a VLE site containing notes, readings and extended bibliographies, and weblinks.